Skanda298/pwn.college_skandasai/Pondering_paths.md

 pwn.college{MFcDZNweRANIOVCNgWfb3vOrKa2.QX2QTN0wSNwAzNzEzW}
 ```
 ## What I learned
-The shell maintains a current working directory; many programs may check it before completing their task.
 cd /var/log changes the shell's current directory to /var/log.
-Executing a program by absolute path (e.g. /challenge/run) still checks the current working directory of the shell that invoked it.
+Executing a program by absolute path checks the current working directory of the shell that invoked it.

 ## References
 The problem statement and the challenge program output shown above.